-The Group is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
-We identified such laws and regulations to be the health and safety legislation, FCA regulations.
+we considered the significant laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
+We identified such laws and regulations to be the Health and Safety legislation, Consumer Duty act and the Anti-Bribery act 2010.